ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 This preprocessor allows weighting of data by land or sea fractions.
-In other words, this function multiplies the given input field by a fraction in the range 0-1 to account for the fact that not all grid points are completely land/sea.
+In other words, this function multiplies the given input field by a fraction in the range 0-1 to account for the fact that not all grid points are completely land- or sea-covered.

 The application of this is very important for most carbon cycle variables (and other land surface outputs), which are e.g. reported in units of